copperlight/copperlight.github.io/docs/github/how-i-built-my-site.md

         git commit -m "my new post"
         git push origin

-1. Build and deploy the site.
+1. Build and deploy the site, which uses the `remote_branch` key from the `mkdocs.yml` file to choose the branch that will receive the push.

         mkdocs gh-deploy